About Dynamic Tonality

 Yes.
 When the Tuning Slider is set to 700 cents, the synths will produce exactly the same pitches as a normal synth.
 For tunings in the Syntonic continuum (685.71–720 cents), the simple relationship between pitch and sequencer note height and left-right location on a keyboard will remain intact.
 Outside this tuning range, this simple relationship will no longer apply, but they are still usable.
 All the DT controls can be changed with standard MIDI CC messages, as detailed below.

-You can use the number box below the Tuning Slider to enter any generator size (in cents) you require.
+As above, you can customize that temperament preset.
+More simply, you can use the number box below the Tuning Slider to enter any generator size (in cents) you require.
 Similarly, the synths also contain a number box for the size of the period.
 Alternatively, all tuning values can be directly controlled by Hex or Relayer or any controller that sends appropriate MIDI CC messages (as detailed below).

 How does Dynamic Tonality map MIDI note numbers and channels to microtonal pitches?